Decision Fatigue — The Good Listening Project

 Makes choice after choice

-As we descent into the unknown
+As we descend into the unknown

 It’s the right thing to do